C. Suntharalingam: Career

 Suntharalingam resigned from Parliament in 1951 as a protest against the adoption of the Sinhala kodiya (flag) as the national flag.
 He was the only candidate in the ensuing by-election and consequently returned to Parliament.
 He was re-elected at the 1952 parliamentary election.
 Suntharalingam vehemently opposed the attempts to make Sinhala the sole official language of Ceylon, stating during the June 1955 throne speech that, if the changes went ahead, Tamils would demand "a separate independent autonomous state of 'Tamil Ilankai' composed of Tamil speaking peoples in Ceylon".
 He boycotted Parliament from August 1955 in protest against the Sinhala Only Act.
 After three months of absence he forfeited his seat in Parliament.
 He won the ensuing by-election and returned to Parliament.
 He was re-elected at the 1956 parliamentary election.

 Suntharalingam founded the Eela Thamil Ottrumai Munnani (Unity Front of Eelam Tamils) in 1959.
 At the March 1960 parliamentary election Suntharalingam, contesting as an independent as the Eela Thamil Ottrumai Munnani wasn't a registered party, was defeated by T. Sivasithamparam, another independent candidate.

 Suntharalingam published Eylom: Beginning of the Freedom Struggle; Dozens Documents in 1963 in which he became one of the first Ceylon Tamils to call for an independent Tamil state, which he called Eylom:

 Suntharalingam contested the 1965 parliamentary election as an independent candidate but was defeated by the All Ceylon Tamil Congress candidate T. Sivasithamparam.
 He contested the 1970 parliamentary election as an independent candidate in Kankesanthurai but was defeated by the Illankai Tamil Arasu Kachchi candidate S. J. V. Chelvanayakam.

 Suntharalingam spent his later years in Vavuniya where he died on 11 February 1985.

+Maviddapuram Temple Entry Movement Incident

+Only high caste Hindus had been allowed to worship in the temple.
+In 1968 several hundred low caste Hindus, mainly Pallar and Nalavar, staged a non-violent protest outside the temple gates but were met with violence from a group of high caste Hindus.
+In June 1968 low caste Hindus stormed the temple.
+They were given access to the temple following the intervention of Illankai Tamil Arasu Kachchi (ITAK, Federal Party).

+Suntharalingam, who had led the high caste resistance to opening the temple up to the "low" castes, was prosecuted under the Prevention of Social Disabilities Act and fined Rs.
+50 by the Supreme Court.
+This act, which had been brought in as a private member's bill by ITAK in 1957, made the denial of entry into a place of worship on grounds of caste an offence.